 Visitors to Fort Worth may be familiar with names like Bass Performance Hall or Billy Bob's Texas.
 The music halls are renown for good reason, but they are only part of Fort Worth's dynamic and bustling music experience.

 Don't sleep in too late if you want to see several popular music halls outside of downtown.
-Your first stop should be Woodshed Smokehouse, which offers live music during lunchtime on Fridays and Saturdays.
+Your first stop should be Woodshed Smokehouse, which offers live music most nights throughout the week.
 The restaurant, as you probably guessed from the name, is famous for its smoked meats selections.
 Even without the live music, the shed is always in the top three restaurant recommendations I give visitors.

-The second stop of your itinerary should be The Kimbell and Modern Art Museum, which offer early afternoon performances of instrumental music, usually classical.
+The second stop of your itinerary should be The Kimbell, which evening performances of instrumental music, usually classical, on Thursdays and Fridays .
 It's a great way to hear a show and take in part of Fort Worth's world-class art collection.
 While you're in the Cultural District, I recommend visiting Casa Mañana, one of Fort Worth's oldest performance spaces.
-The hall has been remodeled over the year and presents popular broadway-type touring acts.
+The hall has been remodeled over the year and presents popular Broadway-type touring acts.